This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 What a difference a year makes!

 In 2016, this blog was a fun hobby.
 In 2017, I wanted to turn FinanceSuperhero into a business that could reach and help more people, but I was spinning my wheels.
+I was averaging right around $6.00 per month in blog earnings.

 I took a long, hard look in the proverbial mirror and decided it was time to change.
 From that point on, my content, marketing, and focus changed completely.